 - 30 days if the completion date was between 6 April 2020 and 26 October 2021

-Other Capital Gains and also reportable residential property gains are both reported under Self Assessment on or before 31 January following the year of assessment.
+Other Capital Gains are reported under Self Assessment on or before 31 January following the year of assessment.

 This means that there may well be up to two filing obligations and two tax payments, where a balancing payment is due under Self Assessment